anonymous98762022/Discussion_Personlized/README.md

 - source2: Source of the post 2
 - Sentence1: First post for which we are checking similarity
 - Sentence2: Second post for which we are checking similarity
-- Score: Similarity score of posts
+- Similarity: Similarity score of posts